Student Spotlight: Kristin Kubelsky

 Kristin Kubelsky can cite a number of reasons why she selected College of DuPage.

-But one stands out above the others: the personal attention she receives from her professors, which is helping her succeed in the classroom.
+But one stands out above the others: the personal attention she received from her professors, which helped her succeed in the classroom.

-Whichever path she takes, Kubelsky is sure to maintain contact with her professors and advises new students to do the same.
+Whichever path she takes, Kubelsky is sure to maintain contact with her professors at College of DuPage and advises new students to do the same.